Semiclassical instanton theory for reaction rates at any temperature: How a rigorous real-time derivation solves the crossover temperature problem: Introduction

 Despite its success in describing deep tunneling processes, instanton theory has a major issue: it breaks down at high temperature.
 This can be understood by noting that the shortest period for an instanton orbit is determined by the barrier frequency, $\tau_{\rm c}=2\pi/\omega$.
 Hence, Eq.~(\ref{eq:Standard_Instanton}) cannot be applied for temperatures above the same ``crossover temperature'', $T_{\rm c}=\hbar/(k_{\rm B} \tau_{\rm c})$, that appears when considering the parabolic barrier rate.
-This is not a coincidence, as we will see later, it is because the parabolic barrier rate is closely related to the instanton result and is the rigorous semiclassical result for $T>T_{\rm c}$.
+This is not a coincidence, as we will see later, it is because the parabolic barrier rate is closely related to the instanton result, as it is the first term in the asymptotic expansion of the rate in powers of $\hbar$ when $T>T_{\rm c}$.
 As one approaches the crossover temperature from below, instanton theory becomes less accurate (although does not diverge).
 This is clearly undesirable, as we would like to be able to accurately describe the onset of tunneling in chemical reactions.
 The goal of the present paper is therefore to derive a rigorous uniform semiclassical theory that is valid for all values of the thermal time $\tau=\beta\hbar>0$.
 Here, \emph{uniform} is a technical term that refers to an expression that is valid for a range of values of an additional (non-asymptotic) parameter that spans two (or more) regions exhibiting qualitatively different asymptotic behaviour.